 This issue tracker integration is not restricted to TortoiseSVN; it can be used with any Subversion client.
-For more information, read the full Issue Tracker Integration Specification [http://tortoisesvn.googlecode.com/svn/trunk/doc/issuetrackers.txt] in the TortoiseSVN source repository.
-(Section 3, "TortoiseSVN is free!" explains how to access the repository).
+For more information, read the full Issue Tracker Integration Specification [http://tortoisesvn.googlecode.com/svn/trunk/doc/notes/issuetrackers.txt] in the TortoiseSVN source repository.
+(Section 3, "License" explains how to access the repository.)